GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
+> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.
 >
-> ~ *Laurence J. Peter*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts